Are you looking for easy ways to display a Facebook events calendar on your website?

 Here are a few more reasons for embedding Facebook events in your WordPress website:

-- You can promote your events to a relevant audience outside your Facebook community to boost attendance.
+- You can promote your events to your visitors, even if they don’t use the Facebook app, so you can boost attendance.

 - A Facebook events calendar encourages visitors to engage with and explore your Facebook page leading to more followers.